Student housing in the Netherlands

 - Study in The Hague offers more informaton on finding a room in The Hague.

-- Other useful websites for finding a house/room: Housing anywhere, Kamernet, Pararius, Room Den Haag and Room To Rent.
+- Other useful websites for finding a house/room: Housing anywhere, Kamernet, Pararius, Rentslam, Room Den Haag, Room To Rent, and Student Housing The Hague.

 There are also many groups on social media, such as Facebook, where students will advertise living space in their shared homes.